Reach the Top with a DNP

 - Leadership skills

-Each of these degree specializations will require a different course list, since each degree is tailored toward a different job.
-For example, the DNP degree is the preferred degree for nursing executives, so courses in a DNP program will emphasize clinical practice-oriented leadership.
-Between all four of these degrees, the focus is largely on extending your clinical knowledge to further your research skills and analytical thought process.
+The DNP is the preferred degree for nursing executives and courses in a DNP program will emphasize clinical practice-oriented leadership.
+The focus is largely on extending your clinical knowledge to further your research skills and analytical thought process.
+A nurse with a DNP strives to improve health care systems and work with patients, different populations and within the community.

 See if online programs are available for doctorate degree-level programs.